kvellian/ds_fundamentals/README.md

 ## Purpose

-This project explores machine learning algorithms to predict penguin gender, with R.
+This project explores the accuracy of different machine-learning algorithms to predict penguin gender.

 **Our target variable will be penguin gender.**